Computation and Problem Solving in Undergraduate Physics

 - the Table of Contents.

-The first two items are the same in all assemblages of CPSUP.
-The third and fourth items in each version contain only those items relevant to the components of that assemblage.
-The two files below provide the Preface and the full Table of Contents.
-To examine the remaining items, visit the Download section, download whichever assemblage is of interest to you, and open the file to examine the first several pages.
+The first three items are the same in all assemblages of CPSUP.
+The fourth item in each version contains only those items relevant to the components of that assemblage.
+The first file below contains the Preface, Acknowledgements, and Disclaimer.
+The second file contains the full Table of Contents.
+To examine the Table of Contents as it is in a particular assemblage, visit the Download section, download whichever assemblage is of interest to you, open the file, and scroll to the Table of Contents.

 The Table of Contents below includes all chapters and all sections within chapters.
 If only a subset of components is included in a particular assemblage, the chapters, sections and the occasional exercises related to omitted components will be omitted from the assemblage and also from the Table of Contents.
 Since chapter numbers, section numbers, subsection, and exercise numbers are preserved, there will then be gaps in those enumerations.
 Page numbers will, however, run continuously through each assemblage and equation, table, and figure numbers will run continuously through each chapter.
 References to different versions should be limited to chapter, section, and subsection numbers.
 References to pages, tables, equations, and figures will not translate accurately among assemblages.